njpataki/BASIC/README.md

 # BASIC

-This program is written in C++ andimplements a minimal BASIC interpreter built with code for the integer expression evaluator written by Eric Roberts (contained in Chapter 19 of Programming Abstractions in C++ which can be found for free online).
+This program is written in C++ and implements a minimal BASIC interpreter built with code for the integer expression evaluator written by Eric Roberts (contained in Chapter 19 of Programming Abstractions in C++ which can be found for free online).
 My original code is contained in the 'src' folder within the statement.cpp, statement.h, program.cpp, program.h, and BASIC.cpp files.
 All the support files necessary for a clean execution have been included.
 To execute Basic.cpp:

 1. Download Qt Creator (a free platform) or use any other platform you prefer.
 2. Right click on 'Assignment6.pro' file and direct the cursor to Qt Creator or your preferred platform.